SGL-UT/GPSTk/TESTING.md

 1. When possible, utilize one of the shared .cmake files in gpstk/core/tests/ in order to perform tests.
 The shared .cmake files include the following functionality:
    * testhelp.cmake - Runs the application with various forms of help options to ensure they all work.
    * testfailexp.cmake - Runs the application with given options and expects that the application should exit with a code other than 0, but not segmentation fault.
-   * testsuccexp.cmake - Runs the application with given options and expects that the application should exit with a code 0.
-It can also compare whole files.
+   * testsuccexp.cmake - Runs the application with provided arguments and check the return code.
+It can also compare files generated against a refernce file.
-   * testsuccdiff.cmake - Runs the application with given options and then diffs the output of the application with a stored expected output.
+   * testsuccdiff.cmake - Depriccated; use testsuccexp.cmake.
 1. If the tested application use case does not fit into one of the above scripts, feel free to create a new one.
 Be sure to include why a new one was needed in the comments of the script.
    * Store the cmake script in the core/tests/dir where dir corresponds to the core/apps/dir where the program source resides.
 Name the file after the test that is being run.
 1. Add any required source or reference data to the appropriate data directory.
 See Testing Data section for more detail.